 In a quiet valley, 18 miles to the North-East of the Highland town of Fort William is a geological phenomenon that is unique in Britain.
 Glen Roy and its side valley are marked by 3 strange roads that circle the Glen.
 From the distance, they appear manmade but they are entirely natural, formed as lake terraces around a now long-gone lake that existed during the last ice age.

 Daily cruises are available from Fort Augustus to Urquhart Castle on the world famous Loch where you can enjoy the views, wildlife and the history of the area, and a glimpse of Nessie if you’re lucky!
 Private boat rides and RIB rides are also available.

 Cille Choirill Church is a 15th-century Roman Catholic Church near Roy Bridge.
 Located high on the hill overlooking the valley of the river Spean.
 The church is locked and the key is on the fencepost outside the house at the bottom of the road.
 This church is in honour of St.Cairell and his cell.

-Stretching back thousands of years, there are plenty of castles, and monuments for one to re-live the incredible bravery of the Scottish.
-19th Century literary greats such as Sir Walter Scott and Robert Burns immortalized Scotland with an enduring legacy that has defined it ever since.
+Stretching back thousands of years, there are plenty of castles and monuments for one to relive the incredible bravery of the Scottish.
+Nineteenth century literary greats such as Sir Walter Scott and Robert Burns immortalized Scotland with an enduring legacy that has defined it ever since.